-Taken in tandem with a work placement, the course allows students to better understand workplace culture in Ireland.
+Taken in tandem with a work placement, the course allows students to gain a greater understanding of workplace culture in Ireland.
 It provides a framework to explore and reflect on the professional and cultural practices observed in the internship.
-The course and placement form an intercultural learning experience where students can examine socio-cultural differences, beliefs, and values while immersed in a diverse organisational and professional community.
-Students address how culture informs work and learning through class sessions and assignments.
-This course fulfils a unit in the BU Hub area: The Individual in Community.
+The course and placement form an intercultural learning experience in which students can examine socio-cultural differences, beliefs and values while immersed in a diverse organisational and professional community.
+Through class sessions and assignments, students address the ways in which culture informs both work and learning.
+This course fulfils a single unit in the following BU Hub area: The Individual in Community.